 - The comprehensive examination consists of a day-long exam (given in two, three- hour sessions) covering the Core classes in the program.
 The five classes covered are FNH 8593, FNH 8523, FNH 8553, FNH 8613, and FNH 8653.
 The exams are graded on a Pass/Fail basis.
 Students' failing the written portion of the exam may, at the discretion of program faculty, be given the opportunity to remediate shortcomings.

 - Failure to pass the comprehensive exams will otherwise result in dismissal from the graduate program.

 At this point in time, our intent is to offer the comprehensive exam in our traditional formats (i.e., on-campus in Rm 211 Herzer or via proctor for distance students).
 Given the uncertainties surrounding COVID-19, we will monitor and follow university safety protocols.
 If it is deemed too risky to be on-campus (or with a proctor), we will adjust the exam format as needed.
-Please keep in touch with Dr. Gardner and/or your advisor for up-to-date information.
+Please keep in touch with Dr. Hunt and/or your advisor for up-to-date information.